dotswg/dots-architecture/draft-ietf-dots-architecture.md

 of scope.
 Regardless, this document assumes necessary authentication and authorization mechanisms are put in place so that only authorized clients can invoke the DOTS service.

+A detailed set of DOTS requirements are discussed in [I-D.ietf-dots-requirements], and the DOTS architecture is assumed to follow those requirements.
+Only new behavioral requirements are described in this document.

 Assumptions     {#assumptions}